digitalcytometry/ecotyper/README.md

 7.  **Advanced cell state QC filter**: When the discovery dataset is comprised of multiple tumor types, we recommend using this advanced filter.
 This filter identifies poor-quality cell states using a dropout score, which flags states whose marker genes exhibit anomalously low variance and high expression across the discovery cohort, generally an artefact of CIBEROSRTx HiRes.
 To calculate the dropout score for each marker gene (i.e., genes with maximal log2 fold change in each state relative to other states within a given cell type), EcoTyper determines the maximum fraction of samples for which the gene has the same value.
 It also calculates the average log2 expression of the gene across samples.
 It averages each quantity, scaled to unit variance across states, within each state, converts them to z-scores, and removes states with a mean Z &gt;1.96 (P &lt; 0.05).

 8.  **Ecotype (cellular community) discovery**: *Ecotypes* or *cellular communities* are derived by identifying patterns of co-occurrence of cell states across samples.
 First, EcoTyper leverages the Jaccard index to quantify the degree of overlap between each pair of cell states across samples in the discovery cohort.
-Toward this end, it discretizes each cell state *q* into a binary vector *a* of length *l*, where *l* = the number of samples in the discovery cohort.
+Toward this end, it discretizes each cell state *q* into a binary vector *a* of length *l*, where *l* denotes the number of samples in the discovery cohort.
 Collectively, these vectors comprise binary matrix *A*, with same number of rows as cell states across cell types and *l* columns (samples).
 Given sample *s*, if state *q* is the most abundant state among all states in cell type *i*, EcoTyper sets *A*<sub>(</sub>*q*, *s*) to 1; otherwise *A*<sub>(</sub>*q*, *s*)←0.
 It then computes all pairwise Jaccard indices on the rows (states) in matrix *A*, yielding matrix *J*.
 Using the hypergeometric test, it evaluates the null hypothesis that any given pair of cell states *q* and *k* have no overlap.
 In cases where the hypergeometric p-value is &gt;0.01, the Jaccard index for *J*<sub>(</sub>*q*, *k*) is set to 0 (i.e., no overlap).
 To identify communities while accommodating outliers, the updated Jaccard matrix *J*<sup>′</sup> is hierarchically clustered using average linkage with Euclidean distance (hclust in the R stats package).
 The optimal number of clusters is then determined via silhouette width maximization.
-Clusters with less than 2 cell states are eliminated from further analysis.
+Clusters with less than 3 cell states are eliminated from further analysis.

 ### 4.2.
 Checklist before performing cell states and ecotypes discovery